-Most airports tend to blur together in my mind into a haze of fluorescent food courts, gray walls and dull-eyed passengers — but every now and then I walk into one that actually makes me want to stay a while.
+Most airports tend to blur together in my mind into a haze of fluorescent food courts, gray walls, and dull-eyed passengers—but every now and then I walk into one that actually makes me want to stay a while.
 On my last trip, it was Vancouver International.
-Airy, modern and impeccably clean, its terminals offered a few perks I wasn’t expecting — like recycling bins for bottles and paper, and armrests with cupholders on many of the seats in the gate areas.
+Airy, modern, and impeccably clean, its terminals offered a few perks I wasn’t expecting—like recycling bins for bottles and paper, and armrests with cupholders on many of the seats in the gate areas.
 (I wondered why all the seats didn’t have them until I saw a woman stretched out for a nap across three of the cupholder-less chairs.
-Aha — smart planning.)
+Aha—smart planning.)

 Even Vancouver’s bathrooms were a step above the airport norm.
-The spacious stalls offered plenty of floor space to maneuver a carry-on or two, and there were multiple hooks on the wall for purses, shopping bags and other paraphernalia.
-I once had a laptop bag crash down onto the bathroom tiles at the Philadelphia airport when I tried to hang both it and a coat on the only available hook — so you can bet I appreciated the extra wiggle room.
+The spacious stalls offered plenty of floor space to maneuver a carry-on or two, and there were multiple hooks on the wall for purses, shopping bags, and other paraphernalia.
+I once had a laptop bag crash down onto the bathroom tiles at the Philadelphia airport when I tried to hang both it and a coat on the only available hook—so you can bet I appreciated the extra wiggle room.

 And don’t forget the free Wi-Fi.
 (Yes, Vancouver has that too.)
 When we recently asked our Twitter followers which amenities a great airport absolutely must have, that was the top response.
 “FREE Wi-Fi is a MUST!!” opined @BlkChickOnTour.
 “To charge for it is just plain greedy.”
-(See our Airport Internet Tips for more on this topic.)

 But good design and modern amenities can only take an airport so far.
 “The perks are the people!” said @johnmill79.
 “Give me good, clean customer service.”
 On this one, Canada wins again.
-I couldn’t believe how friendly the airport security folks were in Toronto, and even the customs person was almost — almost — cordial.
+I couldn’t believe how friendly the airport security folks were in Toronto, and even the customs person was almost—almost—cordial.

 What do you find most essential for a great airport?